nivedita-watpade/learning-javascript/09-Data-Structures-Operators/Notes.md

 console.log(guests);

 2. AND (&&)
    Returns the first falsy value.
    If the first operand is falsy, it stops immediately.
    Otherwise, it returns the last truthy value.
    Ex
    console.log(0 && 'Nivi'); //0
    console.log(25 && 'Nivi'); //Nivi (If all values are truty then it returns the last value) console.log(25 && undefined); //undefined console.log(25 && 'Nivi' && null && 'pranit' && true); // null

 //if first value is true then excute the next operand.
 Second value is not just a value it can be a function also

 restaurant.orderPizza && restaurant.orderPizza('Paneer', 'Cheese');

+3. Nullish Coalescing (??)
+   Nullish Coalescing (??) operator is same as OR(||) operator it just consider null and undefined are the falsy values.
+   Unlike ||, it does not treat 0 or "" as falsy.
+   Ex.
+   //Nullish: null and undefined (NOT 0 and ' ')
+   restaurant.guestNum = 0;
+   const guestsCorrect = restaurant.guestNum ??
+29;
+   console.log(guestsCorrect);

+**\*-----------\***\*\*\*\*\*** Logical Assignment Operators \*\*\*\*\*\*\***----------------**\*\*\*\***

+const rest1 = {
+name: 'Nivi Rest',
+numGuests: 29,
+};

+const rest2 = {
+name: 'PC Rest',
+owner: 'Pranit',
+};

+//OR Assignment operator
+rest1.numGuests = rest1.numGuests || 25;
+rest2.numGuests = rest2.numGuests || 25;

+//Logical OR Assignment Operator
+It set the deafult value to the varibale.
+In below example rest1.numGuests is a property already in object so its return the truthy value and stop evaluating next code. rest2.numGuests is not in object 2 thats why here rest2.numGuests is false and 25 is assigned to the varibale rest1.numGuests ||= 25;
+rest2.numGuests ||= 25;

+console.log(rest1);
+console.log(rest2);

+// Logical Nullish Coelescing Assignment Operator

+Nullish Coelescing Assignment Operator does not consider 0 and empty string are the falsy value. rest1.numGuests has the 0 value and here its is truty value and it return immediately and other part is not evalaute. rest2.numGuests is a falsy value thats why it return the truthy value i.e 29

+rest1.numGuests ??= 25;
+rest2.numGuests ??= 29;

+//Logical AND Assignment Operator

+Logical AND Assignment Operator assigns the truthy value to the varibale

+Ex.
+// rest1.owner = rest1.owner && 'Test';
+// rest2.owner = rest2.owner && 'Test';

+In below Example, rest1.owner is a falsy value thats why it not assign or added in the object and rest2.owner is a truty value and it assign to the varibale. rest1.owner &&= 'Test';
+rest2.owner &&= 'Test';

+console.log(rest1);
+console.log(rest2);